Programme Structure - Development Studies

 The Master of Science in Development Studies comprises a total of 120 Swedish credits (2 years).
 The programme is full-time, and you should expect to put in at least 40 hours a week.
 This includes lectures and seminars.

-The second semester begins with another profile course directly related to the main theme of the programme.
+The second term begins with another profile course directly related to the main theme of the programme.
 Through the profile course students further increase their understanding and knowledge of global development through a deeper comprehension of theories and current research.
 The second profile course is followed by a course in theory of science and a course in research methods.

-The third semester consists of optional courses to be taken at Lund University or any other recognised university in Sweden or abroad.
+The third term consists of optional courses to be taken at Lund University or any other recognised university in Sweden or abroad.
 The courses are chosen after approval of the programme coordinator, and enable students to tailor the programme to suit their particular interests.
 Read more about the third term here.

 The courses are studied in the following order: